-People arriving at your site are probably arriving there in search of a solution to their problem.
+People arriving at your site are probably searching for a solution to their problem.

 But what if that information is outdated?
 What if you’re presenting them with the wrong information?
-You don’t want to be sending them in the wrong direction do you?
+You don’t want to send them in the wrong direction, do you?

-Next, to that, people who are reading and following your content right now were probably not there a year ago when you published that impressive piece, and even if they were, it doesn’t mean they read all of your fantastic content.
+Next, people who are reading and following your content right now are probably not there a year ago when you published that impressive piece, and even if they were, it doesn’t mean they read all of your fantastic content.

-You already know who loved and shared your content in the past, maybe you can give them a ping and tell about the updated version you just released?
+You already know who loved and shared your content in the past.
+Maybe you can ping them and tell them about the updated version you just released?
 Making promotion a lot easier.

 Updating older content also takes up a lot less time than writing and producing a new article from scratch, and not just on the writing part.
 But what about search engine ranking?

-When a post already has built up a certain level of authority, giving it a boost will make it rank easier than something that hasn’t build any backlinks over time.
+When a post already has built up a certain level of authority, giving it a boost will make it rank easier than something that hasn’t built any backlinks over time.

-And while you should not only update your old content, or update all of your old content, there is still value in bringing fresh new content and publishing in a consistent way, there is lots of value to be gained by sitting down, analysing which content your readers loved and figuring out how you can make them love the post even more.
+And while you should not only update your old content or all of your old content, there is still value in consistently bringing fresh new content and publishing.
+There is lots of value to be gained by analyzing which content your readers love and figuring out how you can make them love the post even more.

 Which content deserves an update?

-After all, not all content is created equal and as a result, you could be wasting some time trying to optimise posts that are just not worth it.
-For a post to be considered a good candidate to keep fresh we will be looking at four different metrics.
+After all, not all content is created equal, and as a result, you could be wasting some time trying to optimize posts that are just not worth it.
+For a post to be considered a good candidate to keep fresh, we will look at four metrics.

 The first one will be the one we will use as the basis to get an overview of all our content.
-And in order for us to do that we first create a list of all your existing content and put that into a Google Sheet.
+And for us to do that, we first create a list of all your existing content and put that into a Google Sheet.

 The quickest way to do this is by using Google Analytics.
 Go to your Google Analytics account and then go to the “Behaviour” > “Overview” report in the left menu.

-You will then see a list with the top 10 most viewed pages on your website.
-By clicking “view full report” in the bottom right corner, you will get a more detailed list.
+You will then see a list of your website’s top 10 most viewed pages.
+You will get a more detailed list by clicking “view full report” in the bottom right corner.

 On the more detailed list, scroll to the bottom again and change the “show rows” number to the maximum value it offers (or at least to have it at a significant enough value that it contains all your content).

-One of the beautiful things with Google Analytics is the tight integration to all their other platforms and you can easily export this data straight away to a Google Sheet.
+One of the beautiful things about Google Analytics is the tight integration to all their other platforms, and you can easily export this data straight away to a Google Sheet.

-This will give a great starting point with a list with all your posts including their:
+This will give a great starting point with a list of all your posts, including their: